What is Cloud Maturity Model (CMM) and How it Helps Improve Cloud Capability?

 The Cloud Maturity Model (CMM) typically assists enterprises in multiple ways:

-• Understand the cloud maturity model from both the consumer and service provider’s perspective
+• Understand the cloud maturity model from the consumer and service provider’s perspective.

-• Define goals and develop a cloud strategy
+• Define goals and develop a cloud assessment.

-• Determine target maturity levels to enable use-cases for the cloud in line with business objectives
+• Determine target maturity levels to enable use cases for the cloud security maturity model in line with business objectives.

-• Develop clear roadmap projects that boost maturity levels of all cloud optimization capabilities and domains to realize the implementation of desired use-cases
+• Develop straightforward roadmap projects that boost maturity levels of all cloud optimization capabilities and domains to realize the implementation of desired use cases.

-• Plan focused investment towards attaining maturity levels to cloud capabilities and cloud optimization.
+• The plan focused investment towards attaining maturity levels to cloud capabilities and cloud optimization.

-• Manage priorities pertaining to cloud adoption and cloud computing infrastructure
+• Manage priorities about cloud adoption and cloud computing infrastructure.

-While traditional environments exist in place, organizations should plan a cohesive, practical cloud migration plan and cloud strategy to reap the financial and organizational benefits of cloud maturity model.
+In traditional environments, organizations should plan a cohesive, practical cloud migration plan and cloud strategy to reap the financial and organizational benefits of the cloud maturity model.

 Useful Link: Best Practices that Lead to Good Cloud Governance